Table of Contents

-- Analysis: In this phase, the pen tester analyses the test results and prepares a report outlining the identified vulnerabilities, methods used to exploit them, and recommendations for remediation.
+- Analysis: In this phase, the pen tester analyzes the test results and prepares a report outlining the identified vulnerabilities, methods used to exploit them, and recommendations for remediation.

 - Reporting: After completing the penetration testing, a comprehensive report of discovered vulnerabilities, their impacts, and mitigation suggestions is produced for review.
 This report includes information about vulnerabilities, their potential impact, and recommendations for remediation.

-These steps can vary depending on the methodology used by the tester or the organisation.
-But most penetration tests typically involve multiple stages or phases to systematically identify and remediate potential gaps in a system’s security defences.
+These steps can vary depending on the methodology used by the tester or the organization.
+But most penetration tests typically involve multiple stages or phases to systematically identify and remediate potential gaps in a system’s security defenses.

 Types of Penetration Tests

-To ensure comprehensive security across different channels and threat verticals, specialised pen testers employ various types of penetration tests.
+To ensure comprehensive security across different channels and threat verticals, specialized pen testers employ various types of penetration tests.
 Some of the most common types include:

 Network Penetration Testing

-Reconnaissance is performed on an organisation’s network infrastructure to find potential weaknesses that could be exploited during an actual attack.
-Network pen testing reveals how well-equipped your security teams are against threats and provides insights for threat modelling.
+Reconnaissance is performed on an organization’s network infrastructure to find potential weaknesses that could be exploited during an actual attack.
+Network pen testing reveals how well-equipped your security teams are against threats and provides insights for threat modeling.

 Web Application Penetration Testing